-Applications for funding will be solicited through a Grant Announcement.
+Applications for funding will be solicited through a Grant Application.
 Applications will be made available on the City's website.
 Notice will be posted on the City's website and an electronic email notification will be sent through the City's email notification system.
-Applicants are to deliver application packages, by mail or in person, by the deadline provided in the Grant Announcement.
+The above timeline with specific dates and instructions will be posted in March of each year.
+Applicants are to deliver application packages, by mail or in person, by the deadline provided in the Grant Application.
 No facsimiles or emails will be accepted.
 No late applications will be accepted.

-Complete proposals/applications, with required and supporting documentation, are to be delivered to:
+Complete applications, with required and supporting documentation, are to be delivered to:

 Human Services Department

 Austin Hepburn Center

-750 NW 8 Avenue
+1000 NW 8 Ave

 Hallandale Beach, Florida 33009

 ATTN: Community Partnership Grant Program